 Where to Eat with Kids in Boston

-For lunch, I suggest the Faneuil Hall Marketplace, behind Faneuil Hall.
+For lunch, I suggest the Faneuil Hall Marketplace, locatedbehind Faneuil Hall.
 It’s packed with tourists, street performers and food carts on the outside.
 In the inside find lots of quick service options, perfect for families.
 I grabbed a bowl of Boston Clam Chowder at Boston Chowda Co. inside.

 Another solid option is the Boston Public Market.
 Open year round and indoors, it features some quick service options for families.

-In Cambridge, try Pinocchio’s Pizza & Subs Facebook’s Mark Zuckerberg haunts during his college days.
-They serve square pizza in your usual varieties.
+Made famous by Facebook’s Mark Zuckerberg from his college days.
+It serves square pizza in your usual varieties.
 Since the seating is limited, head to nearby Winthrop Square.

 Know Before You Go